“Anyone can play with words, but it’s the situation in the story – that is where a strong dialogue comes in and makes maximum impact”— Salim Khan

 It was said in good humour, but it conveyed the message that in this star-crazy industry, writers are yet to get their due.
 This time he spoke about the possible reasons why writers of this generation are losing their grip.

+Some dialogues attain iconic stature and are handed down generations through their use in daily conversations.
+You (and Javed Akhtar) have written many of them.
+What makes a dialogue memorable?
 The ‘situation’ is the most important aspect.
 Anyone can play with words but it’s the situation in the story – when the characters are on the edge or a confrontation is going on – where a strong dialogue comes in and makes maximum impact.

 People watched silent films initially which means that dialogues alone cannot make or break a film.